Mobile MRI: Should You Rent or Buy?

 Table: ROI Scenarios by Monthly Volume

 💡 Estimates based on $550 average reimbursement per scan.
 Ownership models assume 5-year amortization and annual service costs.
+Additionally, technologist staffing costs can vary significantly based on geographic region, availability, and shift structure.
+These costs should be modeled separately based on your facility’s local labor market and operational plan.

 This visual highlights how ownership becomes more profitable as volume increases, while rentals provide faster access and easier entry for low-to-mid volume sites.